deborah-pardoq86q/notes/README.md

 4. Comment your code thoughtfully, but let the code itself do most of the talking.
 5. Continuously refactor to remove unnecessary complexity.
 6. Design for extensibility from the start, as future changes are inevitable.

+# 2024-02-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
+Finally, use task management tools and programming languages to stay organised and track your progress.
+Remember to take breaks and keep your workspace clean, as this will also contribute to your overall productivity.
+By following these tips, you will be able to better manage your workload and achieve your goals more effectively.